-But apart from this aspect, the trip prologue and the trip planning blueprint is exactly the same to set up the itinerary around Australia.
+But apart from this aspect, the trip prologue and the trip planning blueprint is exactly the same to plan a trip to Australia.

-So how does my travel planning blueprint looks like for my third trip in Australia?
+So how does my travel planning blueprint looks like for my third trip to Australia?

 My Travel Blueprint for Australia